TAUMRG/Noptel-LineLIDAR-ROS2/README.md

 # Noptel-LineLIDAR-ROS2
-ROS2 gateway for Noptel LineLIDAR
+- ROS2 gateway for Noptel LineLIDAR
+- Tested to work on ROS2 Humble

-Publishes pointclouds from the lidar to /cloud topic of type PointCLoud2
+- Publishes pointclouds from the lidar to /cloud topic of type PointCLoud2

 ## Install
 Clone into a Ros2 workspace: